-Tobacco Packaging and Labeling: Pictorial health warnings are required to cover 40 percent of the main display areas parallel to the top edge of the packaging for most smoked and smokeless tobacco products.
+Pictorial health warnings are required to cover 40 percent of the main display areas parallel to the top edge of the packaging for most smoked and smokeless tobacco products.
 There are five different health warnings that must appear concurrently and be distributed equally across each tobacco product variation.
-A new round of five health warnings will come into effect on December 17, 2018.
 Misleading terms such as “light” and “low tar" are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers and symbols) is not prohibited.
 This prohibition, however, does not apply to tobacco products that already had these misleading words in their branding or trademarks.

 Ministry of Health Regulation No. 28 of 2013 provides details for the implementation of the pictorial health warnings.
-Ministry of Heatlh Regulation No. 56 of 2017 amends some of the provisions in Regulation No. 28 of 2013 and establishes a new set of five pictorial health warnings that will be required on all packaging as of December 17, 2018.
+Ministry of Health Regulation No. 56 of 2017 amends some of the provisions in Regulation No. 28 of 2013 and establishes a new set of five pictorial health warnings that are required on all packaging as of January 11, 2019.

 The 2009 Health Law amended Law No. 23 of 1992 Concerning Health, under which Government Regulations (PP) No. 81 of 1999, No. 38 of 2000, and No. 19 of 2003 were issued.
 Provisions of the previous government regulations that do not conflict with the provisions of PP No. 109 of 2012 remain valid.
 National laws and regulations addressing smoking restrictions must be implemented through local laws and regulations to be effective.
 The Ministry of Health and the Ministry of Home Affairs issued the Joint Regulation Concerning Guidelines for the Implementation of No Smoking Areas to provide guidance to local governments on the law that local governments must enact to implement smoke free areas.